bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/al-baghdadi.md

 title: Al-Baghdadi, Abu Mansur ibn Tahir
 born: 980
 died: 1037
-keywords: Al-Baghdadi, Jurisprudence, Calculating Inheritance, Euclid’s Elements, Geometry, Mathematical Analysis, Islamic Law
+keywords: al-baghdadi,al-baghdadi
-description: Al-Baghdadi was an Islamic mathematician who authored many important works related to jurisprudence and inheritance law, employed geometry and algebra in his research, and proposed innovations in mathematical analysis and computations.
+description: Al-Baghdadi was an Islamic mathematician who wrote about different systems of arithmetic in a work of great importance in the history of mathematics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---